【Major Points】

 2. Moderate and consistent exercise, such as running, climbing and walking, can slow down the rate of bone loss and reduce menopause discomfort symptoms.
 Regular exercise is helpful in the maintenance of bone health and elimination of depressed mood.
 The recommended exercise frequency is 3 to 5 times a week and 20 to 30 minutes each.

 3. Keeping life wellness and happy.
-Avoid wearing turtleneck clothes and take stimulated food to reduce the discomfort caused by hot flash.
+Avoid wearing turtleneck clothes and eating stimulating foods to reduce the discomfort caused by hot flash.

 4. In terms of sexual life, vaginal hormone ointment or vaginal lubricant are feasible under the instructions of a doctor.